Cover of the book-length biography of Kim Soo-Gyong (1918-2000)

 This event is over

-Room 208N, North House, 1 Devonshire Place, Toronto, ON, M5S 3K7
+This event took place in-person at Room 208N, North House, 1 Devonshire Place, Toronto, ON, M5S 3K7

 ABOUT THE TALK

-This talk presents the first book-length biography of Kim Soo-Gyong (1918-2000).
+This talk presented the first book-length biography of Kim Soo-Gyong (1918-2000).
 A gifted linguist with extraordinary life trajectories, Kim is known in the Democratic People's Republic of Korea (DPRK) for his central role in establishing the national orthography and standardizing the official Korean grammar.

 Born in 1918 in Korea under Japanese colonial rule, Kim moved to North Korea in 1946 with hopes of revolution and joined the faculty of the newly founded Kim Il Sung University.
 He became a leading figure in Korean linguistics at a young age, studying the history of the Korean language through structuralist linguistics.
 When the Korean War broke out in 1950, Kim was separated from his family.
 (Some of his family members later emigrated and have lived in Toronto.)
 Although Kim disappeared from the academic scene in 1968, his honor was restored twenty years later.
 Even a novel featuring Kim was published in the DPRK during his lifetime.